BestJuly/train_ssd/README.md

 ### 2. generate groundtruth
 usage of `gt_generate.m`:
-* classes.bmp is used to do labeling
+* ~~classes.bmp is used to do labeling~~Hopefully, in the new version, you don't need to worry about the `class.bmp`.
 * modify the list `type` to meet your own classes
 * `filelist`/`filegt`/`path` should be modified according to your own condition
 * when running the code, you just draw rectangles of the objects in each image and then click the classes to do labeling